Maps and directions

 Walk to Curracurrang Cove

-This is the track usually used for Landscapes and landforms.
+Usually used for Landscapes and landforms.

 This walk continues even further south along the Coast Track and descends approximately a further 100 m to sea level at Curracurrang.
 It is a 5-6 km walk, depending on if Curracurrang Creek and the Providential loop are also included.
 The return walk to Wattamolla is steep uphill, and more time may be required.